EducationalTestingService/rsmtool/doc/column_selection_rsmtool.rst

 .. note::

         You can use the fine-grained method of column selection in combination with a :ref:`model with automatic feature selection <automatic_feature_selection_models>`.
-In this case, if not all features are used in the final model, ``rsmtool`` will create a new ``.csv`` file in the ``feature`` folder in the experiment output directory.
-This file will only contain information about the features included in the final model.
+In this case, the features that end up being used in the final model can be found in the ``.csv`` file in the ``feature`` folder in the experiment output directory.

 .. _subset_column_selection: